-My kids love to make messes and this leads to lots of baths!
+My kids love to make messes, and this leads to lots of baths!
 The challenge is getting them clean, while not letting them soak in a chemical soup.
 We have used every “natural baby shampoo” on the market, and most of them work great.
 Unfortunately, I’m not such a huge fan of their prices!
 I decided to make my own because it saves some cash and I know exactly what my kids are bathing in.
 Plus, it makes their baby skin even softer!
 Need I say more?!

-DIY Baby Shampoo
+2-Ingredient DIY Baby Shampoo

-- 1 cup Dr. Bronner’s soap — where to find
+- 1 cup Dr. Bronner’s soap

-- 1 cup coconut oil — where to find
+- 1 cup coconut oil

 - 1 cup water

 - Lavender essential oil

 - Mix everything together and put into a plastic container (no glass in the tub!).

 - We re-used an old Burt’s Bee’s Baby Shampoo container.